IN THE COMMUNITY

 The Tacoma Museum District provides a rich environment for supporting partner institutions.
 Tacoma Art Museum and Museum of Glass collaborate for Glass Fest Northwest and Chihuly Walking Tours.
-We're also pleased to have our educators present at Full STEAM Ahead, held at LeMay – America’s Car Museum.
-Additionally, all member institutions collaborate on the annual Educator Night at the Museum.

 Be sure to visit all six: Washington State History Museum, Tacoma Art Museum, LeMay - America's Car Museum, Foss Waterway Seaport, Children's Museum of Tacoma, and Museum of Glass.